Search

 Ancient History

 The further back you go, the less it seems to be a taboo and the more it was revered.
-The ancient Egyptians encouraged surviving spouse to choose suicide to be with their lovers in the afterlife.
+The ancient Egyptians encouraged a surviving spouse to choose suicide to be with their lover in the afterlife.
 Martyrdom was also acceptable when faced with civil or religious persecution.

 Negative attitudes began with Socrates in 400BC who said that because we didn't create life, we should not take it away - yep, this wasn't originally a Christian idea.
 However, the Romans had an active system of voluntary euthanasia for those who wanted to end their life for medical reasons.
 There was no judgement attached to such a death.